edinburgh-data-science/foundations-of-data-science/README.md

 This course would teach the foundational concepts and tools used in data science: Unix shell, version control, programming, and database management.
 Familiarity with these concepts and tools will necessary in order to take courses 2 and 3.

 I covered most of this material in the first 3 days of the computational methods workshop.
-The idea is that I would cover largely the same material but at a *much* slower pace given an audience of first year undergraduates.
-I also plan to re-write, where necessary, the Software Carpentry lecture material in order to better motivate the example use-cases for an economic audience.
+The idea is that I would cover largely the same foundational material but at a *much* slower pace befitting an audience of first year undergraduates.
+I would also re-write, where necessary, the Software Carpentry lecture material in order to better motivate the example use-cases for an economic audience.

 Students would expected to bring their own computers to class.
 Ideally I would like to have a ["flipped classroom."](https://en.wikipedia.org/wiki/Flipped_classroom) I would assign readings, video lectures, and problem sets for students to cover on their own outside of class.
 Lectures meanwhile would focus entirely on practical applications.